HSSBoston/jimmy-in-the-box/README.md

 - Yuto
 - Misaki

 We worked on [the Webb Origami Design Challenge](https://2021.spaceappschallenge.org/challenges/statements/webb-origami-design-challenge/) at the [Boston division](http://www.binnovative.org/2021/09/27/isac2021_open/) of NASA SpaceApps and won the **1st place** there!
 The challenge was to "create origami artwork that looks like the [James Webb Space Telescope](https://www.jwst.nasa.gov/) and showcase Webb as a technological and design marvel using an “arts-meets-science” approach."
-Our project was then nominated to global judging and selected as a [***global finalist***](https://2021.spaceappschallenge.org/awards/global-finalists)!
+Our project was nominated to global judging and selected as a [***global finalist***](https://2021.spaceappschallenge.org/awards/global-finalists)!

 <!--- out of 365 global nominees, which were chosen from 4,534 teams worldwide (28,286 participants from 162 countries in total--->